filecash/filecash-docs/docs/get-started/lotus/README.md

 ---
 title: Lotus
-description: Lotus is a Filecoin implementation written by Protocol Labs, the creators of IPFS, libp2p, and Filecoin.
+description: Lotus is a Filecash implementation written by Protocol Labs, the creators of IPFS, libp2p, and Filecash.
 ---

 # Lotus